-Zoo staff will answer questions about the dire state of polar bears in the wild and offer ways we can all help.
+Zoo staff will answer questions about the state of polar bears in the wild and offer ways we all can help.

 The Crisis of Melting Sea Ice